 One of the top reasons for your developers leaving?
-Poor management.
-If you want to keep your top people, start by addressing signs of bad practices.
-We’ve asked developers how they assess management, so you know what to look for.
+Bad management: If you want to keep your top people, addressing signs of bad practices is vital.
+In this report, you’ll get exclusive insight and data from the tech community on:

 Why the quality of your management matters

 Developers’ reasons for leaving a role